Abell 1033: Radio halo and gently reenergized tail at 54 MHz

 \subsection{Turbulent velocity}

 In the high-resolution map shown in \autoref{fig:overview}, the tail of the WAT shows disrupted features.
-We suggest that these can be attributed to large-scale shear-flows and turbulent motions in the ICM.
-The tail of the WAT appears to be split into three filaments after around 250\,kpc from the injection point.
-The brightest one directly connects to the GReET, the fainter ones, labeled in \autoref{fig:overview} as A and B, show the presence of a discontinuity.
-Since the GReET shows a clear bifurcation, where one of the two parts has no clear connection to the WAT, we consider the possibility that a shear motion in the ICM, at a scale close to the injection scale of the turbulence, caused either A or B to disconnect from the southern segment of the GReET.
-This then allows us to constrain the large-scale turbulent velocity in the ICM: In the diffusion regime, CR are displaced a distance $d$ after a time $t$ according to $d\sim \sqrt{t D}$, where $D$ is the spatial diffusion coefficient.
-For super-Alfv\'enic turbulence, we can approximate $D \sim v_L L$ where $v_L$ is the turbulent velocity at scale $L$.
-If the displacement $d \sim L$, the velocity of large scale motions can be estimated as $v_L \sim d/t$ , where $t$ can be constrained from the age of the plasma from our limit on the velocity of the WAT.
+We suggest that these can be attributed to large-scale shear flows and turbulent motions in the ICM.
+The tail of the WAT appears to be split into three filaments after about 250\,kpc from the injection point.
+The brightest filament directly connects to the GReET, and the fainter filaments, labeled in \autoref{fig:overview} as A and B, are discontinuous.
+Because the GReET is clearly bifurcated, where one of the two parts has no clear connection to the WAT, we consider the possibility that a shear motion in the ICM, at a scale close to the injection scale of the turbulence, caused either A or B to disconnect from the southern segment of the GReET.
+This then allows us to constrain the large-scale turbulent velocity in the ICM: In the diffusion regime, CRs are displaced a distance $d$ after a time $t$ according to $d\sim \sqrt{t D}$, where $D$ is the spatial diffusion coefficient.
+For super-Alfv\'enic turbulence, we can approximate $D \sim v_L L,$ where $v_L$ is the turbulent velocity at scale $L$.
+If the displacement $d \sim L$, the velocity of large-scale motions can be estimated as $v_L \sim d/t$ , where $t$ can be constrained from the age of the plasma from our limit on the velocity of the WAT.